crondeau/BLM_Basic_Responsive/README.md

 It's also missing some recommended features which would be needed if you wanted to release a theme in the WordPress repository.

 For example - my theme does not have comments on pages.
 I've never coded a site that needs them and so just don't have them in there.
-I also don't have the code required doe custom background and colours.
+I also don't have the code required for custom background and colours.
 I'd rather have control of the design, thank you very much.
 The theme doesn't have attachment or links templates...
 Again, I've never had a need for those.

 If you want to create a simple custom theme, this might be the theme for you.